mpanighetti/install-or-defer/README.md

 ## Miscellaneous Notes

 - Feel free to change the `com.github.mpanighetti` bundle identifier to match your company instead.
-If you do this, make sure to update the filenames of the LaunchDaemons, their corresponding file paths in the preinstall and postinstall scripts, and the `$BUNDLE_ID` variable in the script.
+If you do this, make sure to update the filenames of the LaunchDaemons, their corresponding file paths in the `preinstall` and `postinstall` scripts, the `$BUNDLE_ID` variable in the script, and the bundle identifier used for settings enforced via configuration profile.
-- You can specify a different default logo if you'd rather not use the Software Update icon (e.g. corporate branding). `jamfHelper` supports .icns and .png files.
 - If you encounter any issues or have questions, please open an issue on this GitHub repo.

 Enjoy!

 <a name="footnote1"><sup>1</sup></a> This example frequency assumes you're using the default deferral period of 72 hours.
-If you've set a custom deferral period, it is recommended that your policy runs less frequently than the maximum deferral time, so that your Macs have the chance to defer, timeout, and apply the updates before the policy attempts to run again (since the preinstall script will reset `UpdatesDeferredUntil` and `UpdatesForcedAfter`).
+If you've set a custom deferral period, it is recommended that your policy runs less frequently than the maximum deferral time, so that your Macs have the chance to defer, timeout, and apply the updates before the policy attempts to run again (since the `preinstall` script will reset `UpdatesDeferredUntil` and `UpdatesForcedAfter`).